ttoino/feup-da/README.md

 # FEUP-DA

-Weekly exercises from the AED course unit at FEUP.
+Weekly exercises from the DA course unit at FEUP.

 Exercise descriptions provided (adapted from the given PDFs).\
 Unit tests provided.